C19orf67

-UPF0575 protein C19orf67 is a protein which in humans (Homo sapiens) is encoded by the C19orf67 gene.
+UPF0575 protein C19orf67 is a protein which in humans is encoded by the C19orf67 gene.
 Orthologs of C19orf67 are found in many mammals, some reptiles, and most jawed fish.
 The protein is expressed at low levels throughout the body with the exception of the testis and breast tissue.
 Where it is expressed, the protein is predicted to be localized in the nucleus to carry out a function.
 The highly conserved and slowly evolving DUFF3314 region is predicted to form numerous alpha helices and may be vital to the function of the protein.

 Gene

 In humans, C19orf67 is located on the minus strand of Chromosome 19 at 19p13.12 and spans 4,163 base pairs (bp).

 The following genes are found near C19orf67 on the positive strand: